which way now

 Each session starts with a class assembly and then is followed with team building and problems solving activities, adventure lines and orienteering activities.
 Each week the instructor gives out achievement awards and a star of the week trophy

-It is a well led and carefully managed project that classes thrive on as part of a wider work with Active Hope or as a stand alone project
+It is a well led and carefully managed project that classes thrive on either as part of a wider work with Active Hope or simply as a stand alone project

 The High Quality Outcomes of the Which Way Now Project